tocttou/three-freeform-controls/docs/usage/customize-handles.md

 parent: Usage
 ---

-The three.js objects for the handles can be accessed directly from the controls object for modification.
+The `Three.js` objects for the handles can be accessed as properties on the `Controls` instance.

 The below table maps all the default handle objects available to their handle names.